-The Board of Trustees has the following standing committees: Executive, Academic Affairs & Technology, Audit, Budget and Finance, Buildings and Grounds, Diversity, Equity, Inclusion & Justice (DEIJ), Honorary Degrees, Institutional Advancement & Communications, Investment, Nominating & Governance, and Student Life & Enrollment Management (SLEM).
+The Board of Trustees has the following standing committees: Executive, Academic Affairs & Technology, Audit, Budget and Finance, Buildings and Grounds, Diversity, Equity, Inclusion & Justice (DEIJ), Institutional Advancement & Communications, Investment, Nominating & Governance, and Student Life & Enrollment Management (SLEM).
 Below is a brief description of each committee.

 Standing Committees of the Board

 The Executive Committee’s central purpose is to strengthen the Board’s performance by helping it function efficiently and effectively.
 In conjunction with the Chair and the President, the committee members: provide advice and counsel for meeting Board objectives and agendas; coordinate work of the various committees; act for the Board as a whole when required and appropriate.
 Its broad powers shall be used only as necessary and appropriate on routine housekeeping business or on emergency matters that cannot or should not be delayed until the Board’s next regularly scheduled meeting or until a special meeting of the Board should be called, as specified in the bylaws.

 The Academic Affairs & Technology Committee is responsible for providing Trustee oversight on matters related to academic affairs to ensure the College’s mission and vision as determined by the Board of Trustees.
 The Committee is concerned with matters under the administrative leadership of the Dean of the College and the Chief Information Officer.

 The Audit Committee’s primary function is to assist the Board in fulfilling its oversight responsibilities by reviewing risk management policies, the systems of internal controls that the administration and the Board of Trustees have established, the audit process and reviewing and understanding the College’s financial statements.